t80/robohoover/README.md

        should not change given the same input parameters.
     5  There could be more checking for nulls and valid parameter validity should a defensive approach be taken by the service layer
+    6. There are omission regarding edge cases of parameter. only small room sizes and and instructions sets are used but the logic should scale.